realityforge/chef-kibana/CONTRIBUTING.md

 * Make commits of logical units.
 * Ensure your commit messages help others understand what you are doing and why.
 * Check for unnecessary whitespace with `git diff --check` before committing.
+* Maintain the same code style.
+* Maintain the same level of test coverage or improve it.

 ## Additional Resources